sql-machine-learning/playground/python/sqlflow_playground/playground_server_design.md

 In addition, We add a k8s manipulate class, which can create resource in the cluster.
 It's now implemented in a brutal way (use kubectl).
 We may refine it by using k8s's API.

-## TODO

-1. We currently do not have a real user management mechanism, instead, we just checked the user's certification file.
-Maybe, we can add this feature along with some statistics functionality.
-1. Cluster resource release is another thing to do in the future.
-1. This service can be deployed in our playground too.